Mohun Bagan Super Giant: Significant contributions to the national team (1931–47)

-Karuna Bhattacharya, a long-time associate of Mohun Bagan as a player and later as secretary and coach of the team.

 Renowned barrister Shailendra Nath Banerjee became the secretary of the club with the turn of the decade.
-In 1931 the club acquired the services of highly skilled players like, Karuna 'Habla' Bhattacharya and Syed Abdus Samad.
+In 1931, the club acquired the services of highly skilled players like Karuna 'Habla' Bhattacharya and Syed Abdus Samad.
 In 1933, Gostho Pal, who lead the club for 5 years from 1921, got selected as the captain of IFA XI representing India for an away match against Ceylon, but the following year, due to injury, his partner in defence Dr. Sanmatha Dutta led the tour to South Africa for a series of matches.
 1935 saw a great change in Mohun Bagan's tradition of playing with bare-feet when on the behest of Abdul Hamid, a renowned player from Quetta, the club decided to use boots mandatorily for the first time.
 In 1937, Mohun Bagan originally faced off against a foreign team – an English amateur club Islington Corinthians, who were on a world tour; but narrowly lost by 1–0.
 In 1938 the tradition of Mohun Bagan players leading IFA teams continued with Karuna Bhattacharya captaining a side to Australia, where he also scored against Australia as well as Football Queensland team during the tour.
 In the late-1930s both Umapati Kumar and Gostha Pal retired, but the squad got competent reinforcements – Anil Dey in half back position and Satyen 'Mana' Guin in attack, who a right winger was nicknamed "Racing Deer" for his speed along the flanks.
 Mohun Bagan also broke a 29-year-old barren run in Trades Cup, in 1938.
 Captained by Bimal Mukherjee, Mohun Bagan broke their long wait for a major trophy in 1939 when they won their first ever Calcutta Football League title.
 Significantly, Mohun Bagan also celebrated its golden jubilee the same year, which was marked with celebrations across the city, match organized featuring renowned former players and, medals and jerseys were distributed to the players.
 From 1933 to 1939 the club won 29 trophies, also out of 23 derbies, was victorious 12 times, including 1 walkover win, drew 10 matches and lost only once.